 Only students in good academic standing may enroll in a Five College course.
 A first-semester first-year student must obtain the permission of the first year class dean before enrolling in a Five College course.

 Normally, students may not register for more than two courses, per term, at any one institution.
 This limit is strictly enforced at Amherst College.

 Students may apply a maximum of 16 credits of independent study and honors work toward the 128 minimum credit requirement.
 Also, students may apply towards the 128 a maximum of 12 credits combined that are earned from Mount Holyoke curricular support courses and from any Mount Holyoke, Five College, or transferred non-liberal arts courses, whether taken before or after the student's matriculation at the College.

-Courses offered through the UMass Continuing Education department are not part of the Five College Interchange.
+Courses offered through UMass University Without Walls (continuing education) are not part of the Five College Interchange.
 Students may not register for these courses through the interchange system.
-Students may receive credit for appropriate non-online Continuing Ed courses offered during January and summer by submitting a University of Massachusetts transcript directly to the Mount Holyoke College Registrar’s office.
-Coursework will be treated as transfer work and subject to the Mount Holyoke College transfer policy.
+Students may receive credit for appropriate Continuing Ed courses offered during January and summer by submitting a University of Massachusetts transcript directly to the Mount Holyoke College Registrar’s office.
+Coursework will be treated as transfer work and subject to all provisions of the Mount Holyoke College transfer policy.
 Students should carefully read the Course Credits information below in addition to the transfer policy.